cisagov/Malcolm/docs/asset-interaction-analysis.md

 ## <a name="NetBoxPopPassive"></a>Populate NetBox inventory via passively-gathered network traffic metadata

-If the `LOGSTASH_NETBOX_AUTO_POPULATE` [environment variable in `./config/logstash.env`](malcolm-config.md#MalcolmConfigEnvVars) is set to `true`, [uninventoried](#NetBoxCompare) devices with private IP addresses (as defined in [RFC 1918](https://datatracker.ietf.org/doc/html/rfc1918) and [RFC 4193](https://datatracker.ietf.org/doc/html/rfc4193)) observed in known network segments will be automatically created in the NetBox inventory based on the information available.
+If the `NETBOX_AUTO_POPULATE` [environment variable in `./config/netbox-common.env`](malcolm-config.md#MalcolmConfigEnvVars) is set to `true`, [uninventoried](#NetBoxCompare) devices with private IP addresses (as defined in [RFC 1918](https://datatracker.ietf.org/doc/html/rfc1918) and [RFC 4193](https://datatracker.ietf.org/doc/html/rfc4193)) observed in known network segments will be automatically created in the NetBox inventory based on the information available.
 This value is set to `true` by answering **Y** to "Should Malcolm automatically populate NetBox inventory based on observed network traffic?" during [configuration](malcolm-config.md#ConfigAndTuning).

 However, careful consideration should be made before enabling this feature: the purpose of an asset management system is to document the intended state of a network: with Malcolm configured to populate NetBox with the live network state, a network misconfiguration fault could result in an **incorrect documented configuration**.